lyndon025/playtested/src/content/article/legacy/2023-10-21-builds-upon-its-predecessors-in-all-the-right-ways--full-review---spider-man-2.md

-## +Balanced emotional storytelling with Peter, Miles and their supporting casts and villains
+- Balanced emotional storytelling with Peter, Miles and their supporting casts and villains

-## +Seamless character switching between the two Spider-Men
+- Seamless character switching between the two Spider-Men

-## +Satisfying Spider-Man mechanics: Swinging and Combat
+- Satisfying Spider-Man mechanics: Swinging and Combat

-## +Engaging character progression: unique abilities and gadgets for both characters
+- Engaging character progression: unique abilities and gadgets for both characters

-## +A wide range of accessibility and visual options, from swing assists to 60FPS
+- A wide range of accessibility and visual options, from swing assists to 60FPS## Cons

-## Cons

 -Back are the boring unskippable non-superhero stealth missions that disrupt the fun